Ciao, welcome back to my blog!

 I was super curious to watch it mainly for them to be fair.
 I haven't seen Orlando Bloom in a TV series before and I have always been a fan of Cara as a model and I really wanted to check how they would perform.
 Nothing sensational but I overall enjoyed it.

-It is a good escapist plot, set in a in a sort of 19 century London's replica with the addition of fantasy elements to add a bit more interest to the whole thing.
+It is a good escapist plot, set in a sort of 19 century London's replica with the addition of fantasy elements to add a bit more interest to the whole thing.

 I have heard about chia seeds a long time ago but I haven't tried them until this month.
 When I finally decided to give them a go, it was such a revelation!

-After heatwave the weather has been rainy and windy, I went out for coffee with a friend I came home feeling a bit groggy so I have been drinking this powerful healing tea almost everyday to reduce cold symptoms.
+After the heatwave the weather has been rainy and windy, I went out for coffee with a friend.
+I came home feeling a bit groggy so I have been drinking this powerful healing tea almost every day to reduce cold symptoms.

 Home product of the month:

-I made my first even order from them as I really wanted to reduce further my plastic consumption.
+I made my first ever order from them as I really wanted to reduce further my plastic consumption.
 This was an easy and effortless swap from the old school detergent.

 It is very practical as they just shipped the parcel directly to my place so I won't have to carry extra items when shopping now.
-That also means I can avoid big supermarkets even more than I used to and shop locally all the time which is great as I really want to support small businesses on a weekly basis.
+That also means I can avoid big supermarkets even more than I used to and shop locally all the time which is great as I really want to support small businesses weekly.

-I only managed to try to washing up liquid so far (I still have some of my old items to finish first) and I really liked it!
-The price was fair: 2.99£ for 1L of fragrance free washing up liquid.
+I only managed to try the washing up liquid so far (I still have some of my old items to finish first) and I really liked it!
+The price was fair: 2.99£ for 1L of fragrance-free washing up liquid.

 It is a powerful detergent and all my dishes were spotless clean without using too much product, which is absolutely brilliant.

-I really like that the plastic free packaging and the fact that they included a free return label so I can send back the pouch and they will refill it.
+I really like that the parcel is plastic-free and the fact that they included a return label so I can send back the pouch and they will refill it without delivery charges.

 I am definitely going to be a regular customer from now on.